apache/solr-operator/README.md

 ## Version Compatibility & Upgrade Notes

+#### v0.2.4
+- The default supported version of the Zookeeper Operator has been upgraded to `v0.2.6`.
+If you are using the provided zookeeper option for your SolrClouds, then you will want to upgrade your zookeeper operator version as well as the version and image of the zookeeper that you are running.
+You can find examples of the zookeeper operator as well as solrClouds that use provided zookeepers in the [examples](/example) directory.
+Please refer to the [Zookeeper Operator release notes](https://github.com/pravega/zookeeper-operator/releases) before upgrading.

 #### v0.2.3
 - If you do not use an ingress with the Solr Operator, the Solr Hostname and Port will change when upgrading to this version.
 This is to fix an outstanding bug.
 Because of the headless service port change, you will likely see an outage for inter-node communication until all pods have been restarted.